 In the customer's profile, enable the option to pay via their bank account.

-Stripe supports two modes of verification:
+Stripe supports three modes of verification:

 Via Plaid , a third party application that authenticates bank information.